Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Detailed Experiments

 \subsection{Details on Methods}

 We provide a detailed description of each method here:

 1).
 Privacy Partial Least Squares (PPLS): It learns $n \times X_d$ matrix for the feature transformation.
-The matrix is learned by maximizing the covariance of the learned representation and target attribute while minimizing the covariance of the learned representation and private attribute.
+The matrix is learned by maximizing the covariance of the learned representation and target attribute while minimizing the covariance of the learned representation and sensitive attribute.

 2).
 Privacy Linear Discriminant Analysis (PLDA): It learns $n \times X_d$ matrix for the feature transformation.
-The matrix is learned by maximizing the Fisher’s linear discriminability of the learned representation and target attribute while minimizing the Fisher’s linear discriminability of the learned representation and private attribute.
+The matrix is learned by maximizing the Fisher’s linear discriminability of the learned representation and target attribute while minimizing the Fisher’s linear discriminability of the learned representation and sensitive attribute.

 3).
-Minimax filter with alternative update (ALT-UP): The representation is learn via optimizing Equation~\ref{equ:entropy} in an alternative way, first we update the parameters of the feature transformation module and the target attribute classifier, and then accordingly update the private attribute classifier.
+Minimax filter with alternative update (ALT-UP): The representation is learned via optimizing Equation~\ref{equ:entropy} in an alternative way, first we update the parameters of the feature transformation module and the target attribute classifier, and then accordingly update the sensitive attribute classifier.

 4).
-Gradient Reversal Layer (GRL): The objective equation is the same as ALT-UP, and we train the feature transformation module by adding a gradient reversal layer between the feature transformation module and the private attribute classifier.
+Maximum Entropy Adversarial Representation Learning (MAX-ENT): The objective equation is the slightly different from ALT-UP.
+The latter term contains additional entropy term to maximize unpredictability of the sensitive attribute.

 5).
+Gradient Reversal Layer (GRL): The objective equation is the same as ALT-UP, and we train the feature transformation module by adding a gradient reversal layer between the feature transformation module and the sensitive attribute classifier.

+6).
 Principal Component Analysis (PCA): It generates a $n \times X_d$ matrix for the feature transformation where the rows of the matrix are the $n$ largest eigenvectors of the input dataset $X$.

-6).
-No defense (NO-DEF): It is equivalent to normal training by setting $\lambda=0$ in Equation~\ref{equ:entropy}.

 7).
+Normal Training (NORM-TRAIN): It is equivalent to normal training by setting $\lambda=0$ in Equation~\ref{equ:entropy}.

-Differential Privacy (DP): Standard Laplace mechanism of differential privacy, where the noise is added to the raw representation for erasing the information of the private attribute.
+8).
+Local Differential Privacy (LDP): Standard Laplace mechanism of local differential privacy, where the noise is added to the raw representation for erasing the information of the sensitive attribute.

+9).
+Differentially private SGD (DPSGD): It is one of the state-of-the-art differential privacy methods on deep learning.
+It adds Gaussian noise to the gradients when training the model.